 The first OP w/o crew was 5 USARPs (3 glaciologists/met types and 2 biologists) and 4 NSFA men.
 They did lots of traveling, 30 miles or more inland.
 During the initial station construction the first 8 miles of the trail was explored to a glaciology camp where a Jamesway was erected (it was quickly buried during the first winter).

 Based on further surveys the US determined that the present site of Palmer Station on Gamage Point was more suitable for a permanent station because it was more accessible by sea.
 Construction started on the Biolab in January 1967 and it was finished the following summer.
 R/V Hero showed up on Christmas Day 1968, and GWR was finished during the 69-70 summer.
 Old Palmer remained as an emergency refuge until the early 1990's when it was removed and the site cleaned up in accordance with the current environmental guidelines.

 I took the two photos below in about 1989; at that time the building roof and weatherproofing had been repaired.

 Amazing trivia time.
-One day in 1966 or 1967 this actually happened and is documented in the original station log book on file at Palmer today.
+One day at the beginning of January 1966 this actually happened and is documented in the original station log book on file at Palmer today.